poult-lab/daily-word/english_words_ learning.md

 [verb] measures to combat crime/inflation/unemployment/disease.

-"to stop sth unpleasant or harmful from happening or from getting worse"
+"to stop sth unpleasant or harmful from happening or from getting worse" '抑制'